Ed. Note: End game and NG+, so there will be spoilers abound.

 I whizzed through the first few areas, barely breaking a sweat.
 I killed the first real mini-boss, the one that I had so much trouble with and whom I avoided for so long in my first playthrough, without even getting hit (yes, I got the first stealth Deathblow on him per yooz).
 How far I’d come!
 In fact, I got further in two hours than I had in ten hours my first time through.
 I killed four mini-bosses (three, really, the first in the tutorial area hardly counts–the leader guy) while only dying twice to the Chained Ogre because he threw me off the goddamn cliff twice, and I died once to the two spear guys as they cornered me against the wall.
 That’s it, though.
 Three deaths.
 I didn’t even get my resurrection ability until the last death because I couldn’t rez when getting thrown off the goddamn cliff by the ogre.

-The last mini-boss I beat, Shinobi Hunter Enshin of Misen, I also avoided him a long time in the first playthrough, There’s a way to go around him, and I availed myself to it and studiously ignored him.
+The last mini-boss I beat, Shinobi Hunter Enshin of Misen, I also avoided him a long time in the first playthrough, There’s a way to go around him, and I availed myself of it and studiously ignored him.
 I hate spear guys, but I decided to at least try him once.
 I stealth-killed him for his first Deathblow, and then I just got all up in his grill and used the Shinobi Firecracker to finish him off.
 He did not even get one hit, either, which made me very happy.
 In fact, the two vanilla spear guys did more damage to me than he did, much to my shame.

 I’m almost up to Lady Butterfly, and I’m curious to see if I can take her without spamming her.
 I’m sure she will be easier now that I have 10 Health Gourds and not 1 or 2, plus a bunch of other perks, but I’m not going to take her lightly.
 I’ve watched other people battle her and not have nearly as much difficulty as I’ve had, which doesn’t make me feel great about myself.
 It’s why I say I’m not good at this game for the people who actually play it (and other FromSoft games)–it takes me twice as long to figure shit out as it would other people.